 Prefrontal Cortex

-This is involved in executive functions (such as the ability to organise thoughts and activities, prioritize tasks, manage time, and make decisions) including exerting control over substance taking.
-Located at the very front of the brain, over the eyes, it is responsible for complex cognitive processes called “executive function”.
+This is involved in executive functions (such as the ability to organize thoughts and activities, prioritize tasks, manage time, and make decisions), including exerting control over substance taking.
+Located at the front of the brain, over the eyes, it is responsible for complex cognitive processes called “executive function.”

-This is the ability to organise thoughts and activities, prioritize tasks, manage time, make decisions and regulate one’s actions, emotions and impulses.
+This is the ability to organize thoughts and activities, prioritize tasks, manage time, make decisions, and regulate one’s actions, emotions, and impulses.
 It is particularly involved with the preoccupation/anticipation stage of substance abuse.

 Impacts of Substance Use On Brain Functioning